BlazinSan/PatientInfo-Manager/README.md

 # PatientInfo-Manager
-C programming Language based solution to patient information managment
+C programming Language based solution to patient information managment.

+Run by compiling the main.c file in any c programming code compiler.